hezzze/express-auth-cas/README.md

 - `bounce_redirect`: Acts just like `bounce` but once the client is authenticated they will be redirected to the provided _returnTo_ query parameter.
 - `logout`: De-authenticates the client with the Express server and then redirects them to the CAS logout page.

+- `handle_single_logout`: middleware to handle POST request from the CAS server for single logout, will only effective when option `single_logout` is set to true

 ## Installation